 There exist interesting and somewhat puzzling relationships between the parameters and the performance criteria, and among the performance criteria themselves.
-Table 11 compares the parameter values for three, small, neighbouring watersheds in the Attersee catchment, resulting from 30,000 Monte Carlo runs, sorted for two different objective functions, namely the average sum of squares and the minimum number of violations (see above) for storm runoff events.
+Table 11 compares the parameter values for three small, neighboring watersheds in the Attersee catchment, resulting from 30,000 Monte Carlo runs, sorted for two different objective functions, namely the average sum of squares (ssq) and the number of significant (sv) violations (see above) for storm runoff events.